 3101 Applied Music (1/2).
 Private study of advanced principles and techniques of performance.
 For B.A. students.
+Prerequisite: Successful completion of MUAP 2102.

 3102 Applied Music (1/2).
 Private study of advanced principles and techniques of performance.
 For B.A. students.